rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 Caching is controlled by the cache plugins.
 By default, Ansible uses the memory cache plugin, which stores facts in memory for the duration of the current playbook run.
 To retain Ansible facts for repeated use, select a different cache plugin.
 See :ref:`cache_plugins` for details.

 Fact caching can improve performance.
-If you manage thousands of hosts, you can configure fact caching to run nightly, then configure a smaller set of servers periodically throughout the day.
-With cached facts, you have access to variables and information about all hosts even when you were only managing a small number of servers.
+If you manage thousands of hosts, you can configure fact caching to run nightly, then manage configuration on a smaller set of servers periodically throughout the day.
+With cached facts, you have access to variables and information about all hosts even when you are only managing a small number of servers.

 .. _magic_variables_and_hostvars:

 Information about Ansible itself: magic variables
 -------------------------------------------------

-Whether or not you define any variables, you can access information about your hosts with the :ref:`special_variables` Ansible provides, including "magic" variables, facts, and connection variables.
+You can access information about your hosts with the :ref:`special_variables` Ansible provides, including "magic" variables and connection variables.
 Magic variable names are reserved - do not set variables with these names.
 The variable ``environment`` is also reserved.

 The most commonly used magic variables are ``hostvars``, ``groups``, ``group_names``, and ``inventory_hostname``.